EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "No matter your legal status in the United States, you are still entitled to a hearing in court, although in some specific places you might need to post a bond.
 According to <a href='https://www.cbp.gov/sites/default/files/assets/documents/2021-Apr/Enforcement-Actions-in-Courthouses-04-26-21.pdf' target='_blank' rel='noreferrer noopener'>new rules issued during the Biden administration</a>, officers from Immigrations and Customs Enforcement (ICE) can’t detain people in a courthouse."

-"In some cities you may also be allowed to apply for free legal assistance, and there are non-governmental organizations and pro bono attorneys that provide legal support and consultation for immigrants.
+"In some cities you may also be allowed to apply for free legal assistance, and there are non-governmental organizations and pro bono (free) attorneys that provide legal support and consultation for immigrants.
 Many rental assistance programs also accept applications from undocumented renters."

 "If a landlord or an apartment manager threatens to call immigration officers to force you out, you could find help in immigrant organizations as well as some legal aid organizations.
-You can find <a href='https://www.immigrationadvocates.org/nonprofit/legaldirectory/' target='_blank' rel='noreferrer noopener'>a list of organizations that help and support immigrant in legal affairs here.</a>"
+You can find <a href='https://www.immigrationadvocates.org/nonprofit/legaldirectory/' target='_blank' rel='noreferrer noopener'>a list of organizations that help and support immigrants in legal affairs here.</a>"

 >}}